Antares-Network/AntaresBot/README.md

 ## End goal of the project:

 - This project is really just for fun and to test my (Nate's) skills at JavaScript and TypeScript and many other technologies.
-I will consider myself to have made it when the official Antares Bot gets it'd verified checkmark from Discord.
+I will consider myself to have made it when the official Antares Bot gets verified by Discord.

 ## Bot Commands